JPGMX/z_score/README.md

 ZScore

 Background:  'X' runs a number of online scholarship applications.
 Once applications are in,'X' holds panels in which applications are read and scored by panelists.
 These scores are a crucial part of determining the success of applications.
-ASEE uses z-scores to calibrate the raw data into a final product.
+'X' uses z-scores to calibrate the raw data into a final product.
 This task involves doing a portion of that.
 Information about z-scores (aka standard scores) can be found here: http://en.wikipedia.org/wiki/Standard_score

 Task: Take in a CSV of raw scoring data, calculate the z-score for each applicant, and output a ranked report based on the calculated z-score.